 Fair use doesn’t mean you can just copy and use someone else’s work with no regard for their rights.
 And it doesn’t matter that you aren’t making any money off the use.
 But there are cases when you may use some or all of a work.
 Learn more about Fair Use at http://www.copyright.gov/fls/fl102.html.

-We use WordPress MU (stands for Multi-User) to power this blog platform.
+We use WordPress Multisite to power this platform.
 There are a number of steps taken to make it more secure, ranging from restricting permissions to turning off optional features.
 While it’s never possible to completely secure a system, we’ve made an effort to protect what we have.

 The easiest way to break into a system is usually just by logging in using someone else’s password.
 We use NetIDs and passwords, which are subject to the OIT’s strong password policy.

-In other words, protecting your password is the best way to keep your blog secure.
+In other words, protecting your password is the best way to keep your site secure.
 Never share your login, and make sure you have a strong password.

 Comments and Spam